Home Tour – Ashley Redmond’s Tiny Treehouse

 We were a great match up too because her design aesthetic is right in line with mine.
 A little mid-century modern, a touch glam, and oh what the heck, let’s mix in a funky touch of boho shall we?
 SRSLY, mixing rattan with some brass shazam is the bomb dot com.

 I got to meet her in person at The Seattle Showhouse…for me, that’s kinda like meetin’ The Beibs.
 She’s the designer behind the incredibly gorgeous dining room, kitchen, and seating area.

 Most recently, we teamed up for the Decorist DesignOff, and that’s when she spilled the beans on The Tiny Treehouse.
 I’m sorry, what?
 Ya, you read that right, she owns a gorgeous 500-square foot “treehouse” in the woods of Larkspur, California in Marin County.
 I was chomping at the bit to see the photos, but she said, “girl, you’ve gotta wait for Apartment Therapy to give the first reveal”.
 Darn it!
 I kept checking, is it live yet?
 Is it live yet?
 Is it live yet?

 Finally, my wait was over, and let me tell you, it was worth it.
 Every nook and cranny is styled to perfection.
 The design – intentional, but completely laid back and chill…just like Ashley.
 Please, pretty please, let me showcase the treehouse and share your space with my readers on House of Hipsters???
 Much to my surprise, she said, “Heck ya!!!!”
 So welcome to the very first Home Tour on HOH, featuring my sweet friend Ashley and her Tiny Treehouse.

-Q & A With Ashley Redmond
+Interview With Interior Designer Ashley Redmond

 Can you tell me about where you live and what inspired the look of your home?